MartianZoo/solarnet/README.md

 http://kevinb9n.github.io

-I'd love to hear any thoughts on this project at kevinb9n@gmail.com.]
+I'd love to hear any thoughts or questions you have on this project at kevinb9n@gmail.com.